Albuquerque and Sante Fe Truck Accident Attorney

 Collisions with commercial trucks are often serious.
 We have the drive and discipline to help

-When you’ve been injured in a truck accident, your life can change in a split second.
+When you’ve been injured in a truck accident in New Mexico, your life can change in a split second.
 You deserve financial compensation for your injuries.
-Recovering compensation can be complicated, however.
-It takes an experienced truck accident lawyer who knows how to take on trucking companies and insurance companies.
+Getting the money you’re legally entitled to can be complicated, however.
+It takes an experienced New Mexico truck accident lawyer who knows how to take on trucking companies and insurance companies and win.

 Because of their sheer size, commercial trucks (including 18-wheelers, tractor trailers and delivery trucks) often cause devastating damage when they collide with passenger cars.
 As a result, truckers and trucking companies are held to a high legal standard to make sure they stay safe on the road.
 When they fail to do so, serious injuries or death often result.